MarcSaric/ultra_light_performance_tool/README.md

 Currently the app is only in English and German as testing is done with selected testers.
 If you like to be part of the testing team, please leave a message.

-ULPT is meant to be an open source / free to use prodcut.
+ULPT is meant to be an open source / free to use product.
 It will be published free of charge to the respective stores.

 If you want to publish your own version, please feel free.